-Skilled lease negotiation & strategy is crucial to survive COVID-19.
-Tenant Leasing Group helps protect and optimise your interim commercial position.
+Skilled lease negotiation & strategy is crucial in the post-COVID economy.
+Tenant Leasing Group negotiates the best rent deals for commercial tenants.

-Tenant Leasing Group is supporting retail, commercial, industrial and other tenants to navigate the uncertain economic & legislative situation of coronavirus.
+Tenant Leasing Group is supporting retail, office, industrial, healthcare and other commercial tenants to navigate the uncertain economic & legislative situation of coronavirus.

-We’re ensuring our clients’ negotiations with landlords result in lease arrangements that reflect impacts on cashflow and premises utilisation.
-We’re also helping tenants with site selection and property advisory during COVID-19, and making sure they’re ready for the new normal.
+We’re working to make sure our clients’ negotiations with landlords result in lease arrangements that reflect impacts on cashflow and premises utilisation.
+We’re also helping tenants with site selection, rationalisations, fit-outs and other leasing concerns to make sure their property delivers for their business.

-Whether it’s representation, advice, location search, snapping up bargains, or consolidation – we’re helping tenants come out of COVID-19 stronger.
+Whether it’s tenant representation, advice, lease search, snapping up bargains, or renegotiating lower rents – we’re helping tenants to become stronger in the post-COVID world.

 Get help now